 Watterman confirmed they would have to go before the CCB twice.

-Baker said applicants approved by the CRC must submit to CCB for final review to ensure compliance and nothing has changed with respect to their application, like a source of funding falling through.
+Baker said applicants approved by the CRC must submit to CCB for final review to ensure compliance.
+Also, nothing has changed concerning their application, like a funding source falling through.

-He explained that within 60 days of receiving the application back from the CRC, they would make a decision.
+He explained that they would make a decision within 60 days of receiving the application back from the CRC.

 “It gives us a little more leverage,” Business Administrator John Metro noted, adding it would give them time if their neighborhood where they want to be based has issues with a cannabis establishment.